HuydDo/best_laptop/README.md

 This ruby gem provides a CLI to display The Best Top 10 Laptops for 2019.
 The data was contributed by pcmagazine website.

-## Prerequisites

-You need to delete exisiting folder under Developemnt dir before clone the repo by right click on folder and select Delete.

 ## Installation

 Clone repo by using this command